steadybit/docs-public/content/learn/30-discovery/10-host.md

  * OS Version
  * Ipv4 Addresses

+In addition, you can [customize the context of the host](50-custom).

 ## Process Targets

 The agent discovers all running processes by reading `/proc` and will report them to the platform.